 What’s The Best Way To Store Spinosad?

-This all-natural product should not be kept at excessively hot or cold temperatures.
+Do not store this all-natural product in excessively hot or cold temperatures.

-When stored properly, your products should be effective for a period of approximately three years.
+When stored properly, your products should remain effective for a period of approximately three years.

 Can Spinosad Do It All?